 Gartner Analyst Valerie Logan has written a paper introducing Information as a Second Language (ISL) as a mechanism for enabling data literacy for today’s digital society.
-Her full research paper is available on the Gartner website here, and we have been given permission to summarise her content in this blog to help raise awareness of this exciting new vocabulary and idea.
+Her full research paper is available on the Gartner website here, Valerie’s webinar can be accessed here, and we have been given permission to summarise her content in this blog to help raise awareness of this exciting new vocabulary and idea.

 Valerie starts by saying;